SilviaRdgz/Pxl-perfect-homepage/README.md

 # Landing page solution

-This is a challenge to create a pixel perfect and interactive landing page using modern HTML5, CSS and ES6 javascript
+This is a challenge from PXL.Widgets Heroes' traineeship.
+The goal is to create a pixel perfect and interactive landing page using modern HTML5, CSS and ES6 javascript

 ## Overview